-One understands the art of the sale while the other entertains us, but both are tasked with telling a story and captures our imagination.
+One understands the art of the sale while the other entertains us.
+Both are tasked with telling a story that captures our imagination.

-While they both might use cameras, actors and a script – their similarities begin to diverge from there, and when all is said and done, their respective jobs are very different.
+While they both use cameras, actors, and a script, their similarities begin to diverge from there and, when all is said and done, their respective jobs are very different.

 Using the surveillance equipment to make a movie would not produce the quality required.

-Individual tools, technologies and skills are commonly used for different purposes and various degrees of sophistication, quality and expertise are required to achieve those different purposes.
+Individual tools, technologies, and skills are commonly used for different purposes.
+Various degrees of sophistication, quality, and expertise are required to achieve those different purposes.

 Digital Advertising is the art of using digital technologies to promote your brand and drive sales.
-It is a craft, in and of itself, requiring a unique skills and with various degrees of sophistication, quality and expertise in order to drive demand.
+It is a craft, in and of itself, requiring unique skills with various degrees of sophistication, quality, and expertise in order to drive demand.

 Before your begin your “digital” initiative, you may want to figure out exactly what it is you’re really trying to accomplish.